CassioJhones/CassioJhones/README.md

 # Hello!
 Thanks for visiting me.
 I'm 24 years old, Brazilian.
 Currently studying the Java language at a DIO bootcamp in partnership with the Pan bank.
 I studied computer engineering for four years, I'm looking for a job in the area and trying to improve myself every day with technologies.
-Student at Alura school since 2022, improving my Javascript and front-end skills.
+Student at Alura school since 2022, improving my Javascript, backend and frontend skills.

 <div align="center" style="display:flex; gap:1em; align-items:center; justify-content:center">
   <a href="https://www.instagram.com/sr.jhones_/" target="_blank">